Sarthakbante07/School-Management/README.md

 A beginner-friendly project using **Node.js**, **Express.js**, and **MySQL** to manage school data.
 This API allows users to:

 - ✅ Add new schools with name, address, latitude, and longitude.
-- 📍 List schools sorted by how close they are to the user’s location (latitude & longitude).
+- 📍 List schools sorted by their proximity to the user’s location (latitude & longitude).

 ---